donalthurley/articles/bitcoin.md

 Remember Bitcoin was the very first cryptocurrency.
 In the early days the developers would have wanted to attract people to use this new technology.
 I think it makes sense that they would have considered using computing resources as the more attractive incentive rather than charging fees.
-After all, at that time the early participants would have used their own computers and would have earned bitcoin rewards as compensation.
+After all, at that time the early participants would have used their own computers and would have earned Bitcoin rewards as compensation.
-I don't think they would ever have anticipated the exponential growth in usage that has led to the colossal energy wastage we see today where only highly expensive and specialized GPU and ASIC hardware can now compete for those rewards.
+I don't think they would ever have anticipated the exponential growth in usage that has led to the colossal energy waste we see today where only highly expensive and specialized GPU and ASIC hardware can now compete for those rewards.

 The original developers of Bitcoin also came from a cryptographic background.
 They may have been over eager to apply these techniques where ever they could.
-The use of cryptography to make the blockchain a very secure datastore is an excellent and appropriate application of cryptographical technology.
+The use of cryptography to make the blockchain a very secure datastore is an excellent and appropriate application of this technology.
 However to use it to encourage the unnecessary consuming of large processing power is a misapplication.

 In software engineering, mistakes are nearly always made in the first implementations.
-We can see that second and third generation cryptocurrency platforms are addressing these shortcomings.
+We can now see that second and third generation cryptocurrency platforms are addressing these shortcomings.

 The IEEE, the world's largest technical professional organization, in their code of ethics [5] state that professionals should "strive to comply with ethical design and sustainable development practices".